spokestack/react-native-spokestack/README.md

 react-native-spokestack makes use of relatively new APIs only available in iOS 13+.
 Make sure to set your deployment target to iOS 13 at the top of your Podfile:

+Also set your deployment target to 13.0 in your XCode project.

 ```ruby
 platform :ios, '13.0'
 ```